-WordPress.com has a wide choice of click and go themes.
-Wix has freedom within their own design setup.
+WordPress.com has a wide choice of click-and-go themes.
+Wix has freedom within its own design setup.
 If you like their system, then that’s where it starts and ends.

-Self-hosted WordPress offers unlimited choice & control, which is great, but can create problems of its own with quality control, security and/or code conflicts.
+Self-hosted WordPress offers unlimited choice & control, which is great but can create problems of its own with quality control, security, and code conflicts.

 Technical & Customization Features

 The technical feature set illustrates the control/convenience tradeoff spectrum better than anything with these three options.

 WordPress.com holds the highest amount of control (no scripts and no FTP access ) but also has the most convenient setup.
 It has built-in features that simply work.
 And the features that most users need/want are there.

 Wix holds the same or more control than WordPress.com.
 You can make changes and tweak many technical settings – but only those approved by Wix.